 The Living Treasures exhibitions focuses on current work – they are not historic surveys.
 This concept aims to ensure that the work and ideas presented are current reflections of the practitioner’s process and output.
 Each exhibition is accompanied by a beautiful monograph, which not only celebrates the work but also delves into each artist’s background in more detail, contextualising their status as a leading practitioner of their craft.

-A grant from the Federal Government’s Visions of Australia program has supported the research and development for Australian Design Centre to work with Helen Britton to develop the exhibition to be presented in Sydney in 2025 with a multi-state national tour to follow.
+A grant from the Federal Government’s Visions of Australia program has supported the development, production and tour for Australian Design Centre to work with Helen Britton on the exhibition to be presented in Sydney in 2025 with a multi-state national tour to follow.

-Tour venues include: Tamworth Regional Gallery (NSW); Ipswich Art Gallery (QLD); Mornington Peninsula Regional Gallery (VIC); SECCA Bega (NSW); Grafton Regional Gallery (NSW); Griffith Regional Gallery (NSW); JamFactory (SA); DEsign Tasmania (TAS); Busselton Cultural Precinct (WA).
+Tour venues include: Newcastle University Galleries (NSW), Tamworth Regional Gallery (NSW); Mornington Peninsula Regional Gallery (VIC); SECCA Bega (NSW); Grafton Regional Gallery (NSW); Griffith Regional Gallery (NSW); JamFactory (SA); Busselton Cultural Precinct (WA).